BritGrad is thrilled to introduce plenary Ben Naylor, the Course Leader of MA Acting (Classical) at Royal Central School of Speech and Drama .

 Sullivan has written and edited dozens of articles and books, such as A Year of Shakespeare: Re-living the World Shakespeare Festival, edited with BritGrad plenaries Paul Prescott and Paul Edmondson, and Shakespeare on the Global Stage: Performance and Festivity in the Olympic Year (ed. with Prescott, 2015).

-Forthcoming works include The Renaissance of Emotion: Understanding Affect in Early Modern Literature and Culture (ed. with Richard Meek, 2015) and Beyond Melancholy: Sadness and Selfhood in Renaissance England, in which Sullivan delves into intertwining issues of identity, religion, medicine, sadness, and contemporary literary writings.
+Forthcoming works include The Renaissance of Emotion: Understanding Affect in Early Modern Literature and Culture (ed. with Richard Meek, 2015) and Beyond Melancholy: Sadness and Selfhood in Renaissance England, in which Sullivan delves into intertwining issues of identity, religion, medicine, and sadness in contemporary literary writings.

 Sullivan has twice appeared on Melvyn Bragg’s program ‘In Our Time.’
 Listen to this fascinating discussion on The Tempesthere and to her talk about Robert Burton’s The Anatomy of Melancholyhere.